Teriyaki Chicken Wings

 • Bake for 50 minutes.

-• Meanwhile, heat the olive oil over medium-high heat.
+• Meanwhile, heat the olive oil in a medium saucepan over medium-high heat.

-• Add the garlic (2 teaspoons) and ginger (2 teaspoons) and saute until soft, about 2 minutes.
+• Add the garlic (1 tbsp) and ginger (1 tbsp) and saute until soft, about 2 minutes.

 • Add the soy sauce (½ cup), pineapple juice, mirin and brown sugar.
 Bring to a boil then reduce heat to medium.